Get Smart: Cone of Silence

 In another of the show's recurring gags, Smart often insists on speaking under the "Cone of Silence" when discussing highly confidential things in the Chief's office.
-The device, consisting of two transparent plastic hemispheres, is electrically lowered on top of Smart and Chief and is intended to prevent their conversation from being heard outside.
+The device, consisting of two transparent plastic hemispheres, is electrically lowered on top of Smart and the Chief and is intended to prevent their conversation from being heard outside.
 The joke is that the apparatus actually makes it impossible for those inside the device–and easy for those outside of it–to hear the conversation.
 The Cone of Silence first appeared in the pilot episode "Mr. Big", which aired on September 18, 1965.
 The Cone of Silence scene was shot ahead of the rest of the pilot episode, and was used to sell Get Smart to NBC.
 The series also depicts a Portable Cone of Silence.

 Other gadgets

-Other gadgets include a bullet-proof invisible wall in Max's apartment that lowers from the ceiling, into which Max and others often walk; a camera hidden in a bowl of soup (cream of Technicolor) that takes a picture (with a conspicuous flash) of the person eating the soup with each spoonful; a mini magnet on a belt, which turns out to be stronger than KAOS's maxi magnet; and a powerful miniature laser weapon in the button of a sports jacket (the "laser blazer").
+Other gadgets include a bullet-proof invisible wall in Max's apartment that lowers from the ceiling, into which Max and others often walk; a camera hidden in a bowl of soup (cream of Technicolor) that takes a picture with a conspicuous flash of the person eating the soup with each spoonful; a mini magnet on a belt, which turns out to be stronger than KAOS's maxi magnet; and a powerful miniature laser weapon in the button of a sports jacket (the "laser blazer").